firefly-cpp/NiaARM/paper/paper.md

 measures to be used in the computation of the fitness function.
 Then the optimization problem can be solved using any algorithm in the NiaPy library to mine association rules from the dataset.
 The rules can be exported to a CSV file, statistically analysed or visualized using the visualization methods implemented in the framework, such as the hill slopes method [@fister_visualization_2020].
-A simple command line interface for mining rules is also provided.
+A simple command-line interface for mining rules is also provided.

 ![NiaARM flow.\label{fig:NiaARM}](NiaARM1.png)